isfett/php-analyzer/docs/MostUsedConditions.md

 You also can use none of the processors (default).

-If you mistype a name of a processor, you will raise an Exception including all possible names (case-sensitive).
+If you mistype the name of a processor, you will raise an Exception including all possible names (case-sensitive).

 <img src="./images/MostUsedConditions/processorexception.png">